 Some of the key differences between business and personal leasing are as follows:

-- Necessary financial information.
-Private individuals need only provide financial information about themselves.
-If you’re a business applying for a lease contract, you will be asked to provide information about your company and its finances, as well as personal details
+- Necessary financial information - Private individuals need only provide financial information about themselves.
+If you’re a business applying for a lease contract, you will be asked to provide information about your company and its finances, as well as personal details.

-- Tax benefits for businesses.
-For example, on a business contract hire agreement, you can reclaim up to 50% of the rental for cars, or up to 100% on commercial vehicles
+- Tax benefits for businesses - For example, on a business contract hire agreement, you can reclaim up to 50% of the rental for cars, or up to 100% on commercial vehicles.

 When leasing a vehicle, whether as a private individual or as a business, you are effectively borrowing the money from a finance company to pay for the car or van.
 Therefore, you will need to undergo a credit check as part of the finance application process.

 Finance providers use this information to determine whether you meet their criteria for the credit agreement in a similar way as if you were applying for a loan.
 Most funders will ask for a good to excellent credit score.
-If your credit history is poor, you may find that your application is declined, or that certain conditions are placed on your contract.

 Funders do this to help judge whether you will be able to meet your leasing payments.
 This is in your best interests too: if you default on your leasing agreement part way through, the finance company may be able to take the car from you.
 Missing payments can also leave a bad mark on your credit profile.